-Parameter-based methods have two phases: pre-training and fine-tuning. \emph{Pre-training} trains a machine learning model on data from the source domain, \(D_S\), to solve the source learning task \(L_S\). \emph{Fine-tuning} trains the same model on data from the target domain, \(D_T\), but only updates a subset of the parameters.
+Parameter-based methods have two phases: pre-training and fine-tuning. \emph{Pre-training} optimizes a machine learning model on data from the source domain, \(D_S\), to solve the source learning task \(L_S\). \emph{Fine-tuning} trains the same model on data from the target domain, \(D_T\), but only updates a subset of the parameters.
 This two-step training procedure enables the network to learn a useful latent representation during pre-training, and a task-specific transformation of that representation during fine-tuning.
-This approach has been successful in computer vision~\cite{huh2016makes}, robotics~\cite{lee2021causal}, and task recognition (e.g.,~\cite{cook2013transfer, an2023transfer, ray2023transfer, pavliuk2023transfer}).
+This approach has been successful in computer vision \citep{huh2016makes}, robotics \citep{lee2021causal}, and task recognition \citep[e.g.,][]{an2023transfer, ray2023transfer, pavliuk2023transfer}.

 Many of these methods use deep learning architectures to transfer knowledge across source/target domain pairs, requiring thousands of examples to be successful.
-Further, there is evidence to suggest that the \emph{model complexity} is inversely related to both \emph{portability} and \emph{adaptability}~\cite{zhuang2020comprehensive}~\cite{brown2020language}.
-Zhuang et al. evaluated a range of deep learning architectures on several tasks, all of which exhibited \emph{one-to-one portability, high model complexity, and low adaptability}~\cite{zhuang2020comprehensive}.
-Similar findings exist in transfer learning for human activity recognition~\cite{cook2013transfer}.
-Similar techniques were also developed to solve a wide range of natural language problems based on only a few examples~\cite{brown2020language}.
-This \emph{high adaptability} is in direct contrast to the previously discussed transfer learning techniques, where the primary difference is the \emph{model complexity}.
-A transformer deep learning architecture was trained to predict the next word in a sentence~\cite{brown2020language}.
+Further, there is evidence to suggest that the \emph{model complexity} is inversely related to both \emph{portability} and \emph{adaptability} \citep{zhuang2020comprehensive, brown2020language}.
+Zhuang et al. evaluated a range of deep learning architectures on several tasks, all of which exhibited \emph{one-to-one portability, high model complexity, and low adaptability} \citep{zhuang2020comprehensive}.
+Similar techniques were developed to solve a wide range of natural language problems based on only a few examples \citep{brown2020language}.
+This \emph{high adaptability} is in direct contrast to the other transfer learning techniques, where the primary difference is the \emph{model complexity}.
+A transformer deep learning architecture was trained to predict the next word in a sentence \citep{brown2020language}.
 This network was the foundation of several downstream networks that performed tasks, including machine translation, question answering, and arithmetic word problem-solving.
-The architecture consisted of 175 billion parameters, requiring significantly more data to train parameter-based techniques that rely on smaller networks (i.e., tens of billions of data points).
+The architecture consisted of 175 billion parameters, requiring significantly more data to train than the parameter-based techniques that use smaller networks (i.e., tens of billions of data points).
 These results suggest that a higher \emph{model complexity} can directly improve \emph{portability} and \emph{adaptability}.